carbon-language/carbon-lang/clang/docs/UsersManual.rst

    the behavior of sanitizers in the ``cfi`` group to allow checking of cross-DSO virtual and indirect calls.

+.. option:: -fstrict-vtable-pointers
+   Enable optimizations based on the strict rules for overwriting polymorphic C++ objects, i.e. the vptr is invariant during an object's lifetime.
+   This enables better devirtualization.
+Turned off by default, because it is still experimental.

 .. option:: -ffast-math

    Enable fast-math mode.
 This defines the ``__FAST_MATH__`` preprocessor